 Our verdict; the future is bright for open source eCommerce

-Over the years, we have seen the rise of open source platforms for eCommerce, and these solutions have become extremely popular for online businesses.
-One of the biggest advantages in the field of open source eCommerce is their free availability.
+Over the years, we have seen the rise of open-source platforms for eCommerce, and these solutions have become extremely popular for online businesses.
+One of the biggest advantages in the field of open source eCommerce is its free availability.
 They also have a vast array of free and premium plugins available.
-These open source eCommerce platforms have made it possible for very small businesses with shoestring budgets to trade online and compete with the larger players.
+These open-source eCommerce platforms have made it possible for very small businesses with shoestring budgets to trade online and compete with the larger players.
 With support across the world, this trend is likely to keep growing, as businesses in developing nations embrace eCommerce and start selling their products and services to the rest of the world.